joshmarinacci/filament-lang/docs/tutorial.md

 Turtle graphics is a really fun way to draw shapes incrementally.
 What we've done is define a small thing, a side, then repeat it to make a shape, then repeat *that* to make a more complex shape.

+# Complex Shapes

 For our final example let's draw a flower.
 How could we do this?
 Why don't we start with a petal, figure that out, then draw it a bunch of times